Hoyasumii/bee-movie/README.md

 They're home.

 They don't know what to do.
-Laying o
+Laying ou